rjheby/FtoC/README.md

-# FtoC
+# CtoF
-Fahrenheit to Celcius
+Celcius to Fahrenheit
+A simple tool for converting Celcius to Fahrenheit